 If your channel was terminated due to copyright infringement claims and you think the claims are incorrect, you may file a counter notification.
 This process is still available for creators with terminated channels, but the counter notification webform will be inaccessible.
 You may submit a free-form counter notification.

-For more information on the counter-notification process, visit the Copyright Center.
+For more info on the counter-notification process, go to the Copyright Center.